stefanvstein/testify/README.md

 Perhaps you want to evaluate comments as example based tests.
 Use **Testify** to evaluate your test-comment from within your traditional test, saving you the hassle of converting your comment, or REPL structured code, into a test function.
 The `test-comment` is just another empty macro, ignoring its body, that `eval-in-ns` and its siblings recognize.

-While `eval-in-ns` evaluate each expression as is, in place, its sibling `eval-as-use` evaluate expressions from within a foreign namespace, which probably is more suitable for possibly poluting tests.
+While `eval-in-ns` evaluate each expression as is, in place, its sibling `eval-as-use` evaluate expressions from within a foreign namespace, which probably is more suitable for possibly polluting tests.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.vstein/testify.svg)](https://clojars.org/org.clojars.vstein/testify)
 ## Background